brobots-hub/meal-tracking/README.md

 - Find the service account you need.
 - Press _Actions_ button (three dots) and choose `Create key`
 - Choose `JSON` and press `Create`

+### Google Sheets document setup

+Still working on that...